 Disney Springs is comprised of four separate, but connected areas.
 The Marketplace and West Side are from the original Downtown Disney, and bookend the complex.
-Those areas offer restaurants, shops, and activities, like the theater for La Nouba (which is leaving later this year) and Splitsville bowling.
+Those areas offer restaurants, shops, and activities, like the theater for La Nouba (which closed) and Splitsville bowling.

 New areas include the Landing (build on the original Pleasure Island) and the Town Center.
 Buses go right to the Disney Springs Gateway in a brand-new Disney Springs bus loop.
 There’s also free parking available at the Disney Springs garages, and valet parking offered at select times for an additional fee.
 Water transportation is available from a few resorts – Port Orleans (both Riverside and French Quarter), Saratoga Springs, and Old Key West.